Let’s face it! We have a big Problem.

 Regularly, check with people if they complain about hot or cold temperatures in their office spaces.
 People are different and have different Hot/cold temperaments.
 In some cases, ladies say: “Summer is women’s winter in the office”.
-Some people bring their switter to the office to avoid cold weather.
-So, make sure you have done good space management based on the occupants comfort level.
+Some people bring their sweaters to the office to avoid cold weather.
+So, make sure you have done good space management based on the occupant's comfort level.

 With your BMS, use a smart thermostat to manage a 2°C change during peak and off-peak hours.
-This change is rarely noticed by occupants while it significantly cuts your peak demands and provides considerable demand side flexibility to your utility provider.
+This change is rarely noticed by occupants it significantly cuts your peak demands and provides considerable demand-side flexibility to your utility provider.

-While the sun is heating your building against your energy saving goals, it shows you a great opportunity to use photovoltaic panels in your rooftop and enjoy a complete or partial self consumption of your AC system.
+While the sun is heating your building against your energy-saving goals, it shows you a great opportunity to use photovoltaic panels on your rooftop and enjoy a complete or partial self-consumption of your AC system.